Azure/azure-iot-sdk-c/provisioning_client/devdoc/using_custom_hsm.md

 char* custom_hsm_get_certificate(HSM_CLIENT_HANDLE handle);
 ```

 - Retrieves the certificate to be used for x509 communication.
+This value is sent unmodified to the tlsio layer as a set_options of OPTION_X509_ECC_CERT.

 ### custom_hsm_get_alias_key